Week 15 — Interface and application programming

 Second attempt: display progressed, but touch still did not produce usable feedback in the monitor.

-2) What I learned (pins, controllers, and documents)
+2) Learning (pins, controllers, and references)

 ILI9341 over 4-wire SPI was the baseline: chip-select, data/command, SPI clock/MOSI (and MISO where the library or readback path needs it), plus backlight and reset.
 The vendor shipped an STM32-oriented example; I ported the drawing tests to ESP32-Arduino with Adafruit_ILI9341 + Adafruit_GFX, keeping their gamma tables and rotation mapping where it helped this particular IPS panel look correct.